yudhisthereal/Private-Surveillence-MaixCAM/README.md

 **2. Bed Area Checker (`tools/bed_area_checker.py`)**
 - Tracks how long a person stays in bed area polygons
+- Uses the same check method to determine presence in bed
 - Threshold: 5 seconds (configurable)
 - Returns: too_long_in_bed (boolean)

 **3. Floor Area Checker (`tools/floor_area_checker.py`)**
 - Detects if person is in floor area polygons
+- Uses the same check method to validate floor contact
 - Used to distinguish safe lying (in bed) from unsafe lying (on floor)
 - Returns: in_floor_area (boolean)